 Three stunning galleries and seventeen miles of coast plus ancient alleys lined with great pubs and colourful half-timbered houses: whether you’re looking for cutting edge conceptual art or simply bars and beaches, this is a winning day or weekend trip – and it’s easy to get to.
 Eastbourne, Bexhill and Hastings are not far away on the Sussex coast, joined by train, bus, coastal walks or cycle rides.

 - Catch a train from London Victoria to Eastbourne.
-Trains leave every half an hour and take 1½ hours to get there through pretty countryside.
-Book ahead and you can get tickets from £5 each way!
+Trains leave frequently and take 1½ hours to get there through pretty countryside.
+Book ahead to get cheaper tickets!

 - Head for the friendly Towner art gallery, a stylish contemporary building that won awards when it opened ten years ago.
 It’s just a ten-minute walk from the station and has changing exhibitions.
 The seafront is nearby, lined with palm trees and grand hotels.

-- Next, hop on the 99 bus and buy a day ticket (£6.40).
+- Next, hop on the 99 bus and buy a day ticket.
 It leaves every 20 minutes from opposite the pier, and ride along Easbourne’s miles of sand to Bexhill’s De La Warr pavilion, a 1930s cliff of white with curving glass balconies, a free art gallery and a wonderful sea-view café.
 Follow Good Journey’s directions.